tpsnugget/joinUsApp/readme.md

 ("Katie34@yahoo.com"),
 ("Tunde@gmail.com");

-# C:16:289
+# C2:16:289
-Learned how to add a variable into a connection.query command
+- Learned how to add a variable into a connection.query command

+# C2:16:291
+Colt added the loop to insert multipe entries to the database and I updated mine so the dates were not all the same
+He also showed how to do a bulk insert as opposed to 500 db queries the way I initially did it.
+My way was very slow.